Graduate Public Health at Marshall

 As medical science has advanced, silos of specialization have developed.
 Yet the need for interdisciplinary research is increasingly appreciated.
 At Marshall you’ll find a balance of expertise and collaboration – and an emphasis on research with practical applications.
 From clinical research, to health systems study and policy, to behavioral interventions…rewarding research opportunities are available.

 Faculty are engaged in a variety of endeavors including clinical research, long-term population study, community interventions, and policy innovations.
 These projects allow students opportunities for a wide variety of experience.
-The completion of a new public health laboratory in the first quarter of 2014 is adding a critical new resource for both graduate research and training.
+The completion of a new public health laboratory in the first quarter of 2014 added a critical new resource for both graduate research and training.

 One phrase often heard here, is “making a difference”.
 Our region is confronting some of the highest prevalence of diseases of greatest national concern, including cardiovascular disease, diabetes and cancer – along with high rates of risk which can be modified, such as smoking and obesity.
 This is driving our work in prevention, early diagnosis and intervention, and the study of treatment alternatives.
 Our environment offers a critical environment in which to test such efforts – including an aging population, and deficits in both economic resources and education.